CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_listening_tests.md

 ## Music samples

 - A subset of music tracks (probably ~30) will be used from the evaluation dataset.
-- A 10-second sample will be extracted from each music track at a random time point across tracks with a short fade-in and fade-out.
+- A 10-second sample will be extracted from each music track at a random time point and a short fade-in and fade-out applied.

-The code for extracting samples will be provided, please see [Additional Tools](../Software/cc1_additional_tools)
+- The code for extracting samples will be provided, please see [Additional Tools](../Software/cc1_additional_tools)

 ## Listening test design

-The listening test will probably have a combinatorial design so that each listener hears entries from each team, and evaluates them using a series of 4-5 perceptual sliders.
+The listening test will probably have a combinatorial design so that each listener hears entries from each team.
+Subjects will evaluate the samples on 4-5 perceptual sliders:

 - One of these scales will be for perceived overall basic audio quality.
 This will be used to rank the entrants.
 - The other scales will be used to rate aspects of the audio quality such as clarity.
 This data will be used to produce an improved objective measure for audio quality for future challenges.